 The amount set aside in the Authority's General Reserve is subject to an annual assessment to ensure that the balance should cover the costs of a significant emergency or unforeseen event.
-The Authority has £3.760m in General Reserves as at the 31 March 2022, which equates to approximately 5% of the base revenue budget.
+The Authority has £3.970m in General Reserves as at the 31 March 2023, which equates to approximately 5% of the base revenue budget.

-At 31 March 2022 the Authority's earmarked reserves are healthy, with a balance of £37.561m.
-The year-end balance includes government funding to be used in 2022/23 to offset the Collection Fund deficit which has arisen due to the expanded business rates relief granted by the Government to businesses in the hospitality and leisure sectors in 2021/22 (£1.585m).
-The balance also includes a government grant (£468k for this Authority) which has been provided to authorities to cover 75% of the 2020/21 irrecoverable council tax and business rates losses which are to be spread over the 2021/22, 2022/23 and 2023/24 financial years in the Collection Funds.
-Details of the balances in each reserve and breakdown of government grants to be carried forward are provided in Note 15.
+At 31 March 2023 the Authority's earmarked reserves are healthy, with a balance of £31.833m.
+Details of the balances in each reserve and a breakdown of government grants to be carried forward are provided in Note 15.
 Resources have been set aside in the Infrastructure Reserve to fund the Station Development programme, replacement fire appliances, vehicles, operational and IT equipment.
 As the revenue budget comes under greater pressure opportunities to replenish these balances will diminish as the current cycle of planned works and purchases are completed.